Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

 Zeno imagined his school of philosophy as accessible to all, accepting anyone as a student, unlike some other schools that only taught the wealthy and the elite in hallowed gymnasiums.

 However, he had no love for the spiritless crowds.
-Therefore, he charged admission to keep those off who were not genuinely interested in listening to his talks.
+So he charged admission to keep those off who were not genuinely interested in listening to his talks.

 Zeno’s lectures drew many followers, including wealthy patrons and kings.
-His followers were called Zenonians.
+They were initially called Zenonians.
 But it was not something they, or even Zeno himself, liked.
-For they all felt that Zeno was not the perfect wise one.
+They felt Zeno was not the perfect wise one.

 Unfortunately, the Stoa was also the place where 1400 Athenians were murdered during an anti-democratic rising in the times of Socrates.

-All his preaching life, Zeno taught from that same place.
-From the time he reached Athens after his shipwreck, to the time of his death, he never left that city.
-He died around the same age as his first mentor, Socrates, at 71.
+All his life, Zeno taught from the same Stoa.
+He even died at the same place, around the same age as his first mentor, Socrates, at 71.

-While he lived, Zeno became famous, and people held him in high praise in Athens.
+While he lived, Zeno became famous, and people held him in high praise.
 The Athenians gave him the keys to the city walls, awarded him a golden crown, and built him a bronze statue in his lifetime.

-But he never accepted citizenship of Athens and died there a resident foreigner from Cyprus, his native land.
+Since his shipwreck, he never left Athens.
+But he never accepted citizenship of Athens and died as a resident foreigner from Cyprus, his native land.

 After he died, he became even more famous.
-An impact-crater on Moon got named Zeno in his honor.
+An impact-crater on the Moon was named Zeno in his honor.

 Zeno taught if one used their reason to realize nothing of earthly value has any lasting value, then they could set themselves free from “enslavement to one’s passions.”

-1. Logic: To be able to reason clearly, so as to understand nature.
+- Logic: To be able to reason clearly, to understand nature.
 Logic is the art of relating to oneself.

-2. Ethics: To adjust one’s behavior, so that one could live in agreement with nature.
+- Ethics: To adjust one’s behavior, so that one can live in agreement with nature.
 Ethics is the art of relating to other people.

-In an easy-to-see analogy, one may imagine the picture of an egg: the hard outer shell depicted as logic, the white albumen as ethics, and the yellow yolk as physics.
+You may imagine an egg with the hard outer shell depicted as logic, the white albumen as ethics, and the yellow yolk as physics.

-Zeno taught there were four stages of learning that lead to authentic knowledge or logic.
+Zeno said that there are four stages of learning that lead to logic or authentic knowledge.
 He demonstrated it using his hand as a metaphor, going from open fingers to a closed fist:

 The last, knowledge, is what only a truly wise person possesses.